PedroMTQ/UniFuncNet/Workflows/GSMM_Expansion/readme.md

 5. Execute `sudo chmod -R 777 /opt/ibm`
 6. Execute `python /opt/ibm/ILOG/CPLEX_Studio201/cplex/python/3.8/x86-64_linux/setup.py install`

+The exact paths above will depend on your system, I only provided an example.

-Then install the following packages in your unifuncnet enrivonment:
+Then install the following packages in your unifuncnet environment:

 ```
     conda install -c anaconda networkx